its-id/nextjs-practice-repo/src/app/redux/README.md

 > **Imp Point:** Specific Slice can be used for specific task.

+To understand the flow of data and working of different actions and reducers: install redux-dev-tools

 ## Interview Questions

 Q1.
 Does redux's data stays after your page reloads?